dideler/toggle-youtube-comments/README.md

 ## Contributing

-See the [contributing guide](/CONTRIBUTING.md) for the goals of the project, how to develop, test, publish the extension.
+See the [contributing guide](/CONTRIBUTING.md) for the goals of the project and how to develop, test, and publish the extension.

 ## Conduct